 But to mention it again… these files don’t belong in Onedrive!

-You have got 2 options to make sure these file are not uploaded.
+You have got multiple options to make sure these files are not uploaded.

 - The Onedrive Admin center (server-side)

 - Intune: CSP/Administrative Template or settings catalog (client-side)

 Excluding extensions in the Onedrive admin center was the way to go to make sure some files are not synced with Onedrive.

 You could configure these settings in the sync settings tab: